jordan-dinwiddy/fixitpdf/README.md

 2. Create the migration and apply it to development: `npx prisma migrate dev --name add-age-to-user`
 3. Regenerate the Prisma client: `npx prisma generate`

+Just **note** that the `prisma generate` command generates new code in `/node_modules' and therefore doesn't intent for that code to be checked in to Git.
+Presumably each new fresh build of the project will regenerate the client.

 ### Production
 1. `npx prisma migrate deploy` - just applies any outstanding migrations